strawlab/camera_aravis/README.markdown

 * FocusPos             (integer)
 * mtu                  (integer)

+Note that the above are also the ROS parameter names of their respective feature.
+You may set initial values for the camera by setting ROS parameters in the camera's namespace.

-In addition to the above features, this driver now supports every feature of every camera, you just have to know how the feature is specified; each GenICam-based camera contains an XML file onboard, and by viewing this file you can determine which ROS parameters to set for camera_aravis to write to the camera.
+In addition to the above features, this driver now supports (almost) every feature of every camera, you just have to know how the feature is specified; each GenICam-based camera contains an XML file onboard, and by viewing this file you can determine which ROS parameters to set for camera_aravis to write to the camera.
 You can use arv-tool-0.2 to see the feature list